Towards Measuring the Traceability of Cryptocurrencies: Introduction

-The non-fungibility of cryptocurrencies and their lack of anonymity create friction, inefficiencies, and opportunities for censorship.
-These deficiencies render cryptocurrencies a subpar form of money from a privacy point of view.
-To tackle these issues, besides standalone privacy-focused cryptocurrencies, such as Monero~\cite{van2013cryptonote} or Zcash~\cite{sasson2014zerocash}, several privacy-enhancing technologies (PETs) have been proposed for cryptocurrencies~\cite{heilman2017tumblebit,maxwell2013coinjoin,narayanan2017obfuscation,ruffing2014coinshuffle,valenta2015blindcoin}.
-Nevertheless, their quantitative benefits in terms of fungibility or anonymity remain unexplained.
+There are two sides to cryptocurrency traceability.
+The first line of work aims at extracting information and intelligence thanks to the traceable nature of cryptocurrencies.
+Typically, these works try to trace illicit funds with heuristics~\cite{moser2021resurrecting,victor2020address} and ad-hoc methods, sometimes even across multiple blockchains~\cite{hinteregger2019short}.
+In contrast, the second line of work aims to enhance anonymity and untraceability by employing cryptographic tools, e.g., zero-knowledge proofs~\cite{bunz2020zether,pertsev2019tornado,sasson2014zerocash} or secure multi-party computation~\cite{maxwell2013coinjoin}.
+To tackle these issues, besides standalone privacy-focused cryptocurrencies, such as Monero~\cite{van2013cryptonote} or Zcash~\cite{sasson2014zerocash}, several privacy-enhancing technologies (PETs) have been proposed for cryptocurrencies~\cite{bonneau2014mixcoin,heilman2017tumblebit,maxwell2013coinjoin,narayanan2017obfuscation,ruffing2014coinshuffle,valenta2015blindcoin}.
+Nevertheless, their quantitative benefits in terms of anonymity, (un)traceability or fungibility remain unexplained from a quantitative point of view.

-Intuitively, by fungibility, we think of measuring the uncertainty any observer of the public ledger has about the origins of coins residing at a specific address.
-On the other hand, anonymity measures the uncertainty of a possibly more potent adversary about the source of some coins.
-In particular, when measuring anonymity, we allow the adversary to have external knowledge or additional heuristics about the flow of cryptocurrency.
-This external knowledge might come from the peer-to-peer (P2P) layer or any source other than the public ledger.
-Therefore, we treat anonymity as a subjective measure of an adversary's uncertainty, while fungibility is the measure of the maximum uncertainty given only the public ledger as an information source.
+In this work, we are primarily interested in what we call \emph{objective} traceability, where we measure the uncertainty that \emph{any} observer of the public ledger has about the origins of coins residing at a specific address.
+On the other hand, \emph{subjective} traceability measures the uncertainty of a more potent adversary about the source of some coins.
+In particular, when measuring subjective traceability, we allow the adversary to have external knowledge or use additional heuristics about the flow of money.
+This external knowledge may come from the peer-to-peer (P2P) layer~\cite{fanti2017anonymity} or any source other than the public ledger, e.g., application layer~\cite{goldfeder2017cookie}.
+In essence, objective traceability measures the maximum uncertainty given only the public ledger as an information source, while subjective traceability depends on the observer.